pelithne/AKS_Baseline_Deepdive/02-deploy-infrastructure.md

 ### 1.1.2 Create the Resource Groups for the Hub and Spoke.

+:computer: **Run the following commands in your local terminal or Azure Cloud Shell:**

 ````bash
 az group create --name $HUB_RG --location $LOCATION
 az group create --name $SPOKE_RG --location $LOCATION